 Before I share with you my "month two summary" (November), let me make something clear, a tracking chart is not a useful tool for me.

-The whole concept of a keeping a chart worked well for Gretchen Rubin (the author of the book, The Happiness Project), it worked well enough my first month, and I am quite confident this works rather well for many individuals.
-This approach does not happen to be all that effective for Florence.
+The whole concept of a keeping a chart worked well for Gretchen Rubin (the author of the book, The Happiness Project.
+It worked well enough for me my first month, and I am quite confident this works rather well for many individuals.
+Overall this approach does not happen to be all that effective for Florence.

 If you perform daily tasks, a chart can be practical.

 However, truth be known, charts end up feeling like extra work to me.
 Furthermore, I forget to update them daily which renders them useless.
 I'd rather keep mental tabulations—with the occasional note taking—than making check-marks on a sheet of paper.